ryan-l-robinson/tech.ryanrobinson.ca/content/posts/devenv-dockerfiles.md

 There are some more pieces that I will need to get to in unpacking how this developer environment is set up, including:

 - The docker-compose, which is actually a two-file setup with one for all environments plus one that is only for local.
+- Devcontainer for VS Code configuration.
-- The start script.
+- The start script and some other related scripts for how it gets started up.
-- The postCreateCommand script only for local.
+- The postCreateCommand script only for local to add Playwright and other tweaks.
 - CI/CD build job: to build the image.
+- CI/CD prune job: to clean up the build runner.
-- CI/CD test jobs: phplint, phpcs, phpunit, accessibility with Playwright and Pa11y.
+- CI/CD test jobs: phplint and phpcs.
+- phpunit tests, local and in CI/CD.
+- Playwright tests, local and in CI/CD.
+- Pa11y tests, local and in CI/CD.
+- Database lifecycle to occasionally bring production database content back to other environments.